 From that time on, several changes transpired on the titles and personalities holding the highest position of the Municipal Government of Lezo from Captain Basal to Capitan Municipal then to Presidente Local and the last is Presidente Municipal.

-On September 12, 1900, a Treaty of Peace between the American Military Forces headed by a certain Captain Morton and the Filipino Revolutionary Unit in Aklan, headed by General Ananias Diokno chiefly mediated by Honorable Simeon Mobo Reyes, son of Lezo negotiated and signed the documents duly witnessed by the Representative of each municipality in the Region of Aklan
+On September 26, 1900, a Treaty of Peace between the American Military Forces headed by Captain Charles Gould Morton, Sixth Infantry, Commanding Troops of the Province of Capiz and the Filipino Revolutionary Unit in Aklan, headed by General Ananias Diokno chiefly mediated by Honorable Simeon Mobo Reyes, son of Lezo negotiated and signed the documents duly witnessed by the Representative of each municipality in the Region of Aklan

+In 1903 by virtue of Act No. 720 of the Philippine Commission dated April 4, 1903, Lezo, together with Numancia, and Banga was annexed to Kalibo for decreased of revenue collections.
+But because of indomitable spirit, the fight for independence from Kalibo was revived.
+In 1910, Lezo truly became an independent municipality, making her arabal.
 In 1911, the first municipal election was held and Cipriano Fernandez was elected Presidente Municipal until 1913 and re-elected for another term, but failed to finish his term due to his suspension.
-Marcos B. Cochiengco was appointed as the new Presidente Municipal by the Provincial Board of Aklan and has served until 1918.
+Marcos B. Cochiengco was appointed as the new Presidente Municipal by the Provincial Board and has served until 1918.

-On December 31, 1916, through Act No. 2657, Lezo was part of the second district of the province of Capiz.
-In 1920 the situation was reversed with regards to the status of Lezo and Numancia.
 In 1918 election, the candidate of party in power headed by the late President of the Philippines, Manuel A. Roxas, who was then the incumbent Provincial Governor of Capiz, suffered a tremendous political defeat in the Municipality of Lezo, it was then that the seat of local government was transferred to Numancia.
-Through Executive Order No. 17, series of 1920 and Republic Act No. 3086 of the Philippine Legislative dated March 16, 1923 the seat of government was transferred to Numancia and Lezo became a barrio of Numancia.
+By virtue of Executive Order No. 17, series of 1920 and by Republic Act No, 3086 of the Philippine Legislative, dated March 16, 1923, the name of the municipality was changed to Numancia.